crispab/crisp-dna/_docs/conflict-handling.md

 ---
 title: Conflict handling
-prev_section: crisplets.html
+prev_section: Product Spacelets.html
 next_section: contracts.html
 ---

 Conflict handling
 =================

-Conflict is inevitable in any organization because, well, Humans :)
+Conflict is inevitable in any organisation because, well, Humans :)

 The way we deal with conflict is really important - some conflicts are healthy and productive and drive improvement - other conflicts are ugly and political and suck the soul out of the culture.
 We obviously want more of the former and less of the latter!

-Conflict handling gets a bit tricky with organizations like Crisp, with everything bottom-up and no managers.
+Conflict handling gets a bit tricky with organizations like Product Space, with everything bottom-up and no managers.
 We've done pretty OK so far, but we want to get better.

 Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organization at scale really needs an explicit conflict handling strategy, a simple process that everyone needs to be bought into.